SteadyCadence/api-docs/content/01-introduction.md

 > Oliver, added this note.
 Is it OK?

 It's worth noting that this API works best with locally-hosted versions of the platform.
 If you have any questions about using the API, please don't hesitate to [contact us]().

+## API User Interfaces

+> Note that this section may be removed, as both of the interfaces are a bit confusing.

 ### Using the Platform API UI